-OJP award notification will be sent from GMS.
+OJP sends award notification by email through GMS to the individuals listed in the application as the point of contact and the authorizing official (E-Biz POC and AOR).
+The email notification includes detailed instructions on how to access and view the award documents, and how to accept the award in GMS.
+GMS automatically issues the notifications at 9:00 p.m. eastern time on the award date (by September 30, 2016).
 Recipients will be required to log in; accept any outstanding assurances and certifications on the award; designate a financial point of contact; and review, sign, and accept the award.
-The award acceptance process involves physical signature of the award document by the authorized representative and the scanning of the fully executed award document to OJP.
+The award acceptance process involves physical signature of the award document by the authorized representative and the scanning of the fully-executed award document to OJP.